microsoft/ALAppExtensions/Modules/System/Filter Tokens/README.md

 #### Parameters
 *TimeFilterText ([Text](https://go.microsoft.com/fwlink/?linkid=2210031))*

 The text from which the time filter should be extracted, passed as VAR.
-For example: "NOW".
+For example: "%NOW".

 ### MakeTextFilter (Method) <a name="MakeTextFilter"></a>